Kanye West presidential campaigns

+2020 presidential campaign

 Background

 In July 2020, West stated that the idea for his campaign occurred when he was offered the Michael Jackson Video Vanguard Award at the 2015 MTV Video Music Awards (VMA).
 While showering in his then mother-in-law Kris Jenner's home, West was writing a rap song and thought of the lyric "you're going to run for president".
 He started laughing hysterically at the thought of including a presidential announcement in his acceptance speech, along with disparaging remarks about award shows.
-On August 30, 2015, West announced at the VMA that he would be running for president in 2020.
+On August 30, 2015, West, after an introduction by Taylor Swift, announced during his VMA acceptance speech that he would be running for president in 2020.
 The following month, on September 24, West reaffirmed to Vanity Fair that he was considering a 2020 presidential run.

 In December 2015, he mentioned his presidential run on his song "Facts".
 In November 2016, West announced that he supported U.S. president Donald Trump.
 On December 13, 2016, West met with then President-elect Trump and Ivanka Trump.
 After meeting with Trump, West implied that he would be running in 2024 instead.
 When Trump was still running for the Republican nomination, he was asked about running against Kanye and responded, "You know what?
 I will never say bad about him, you know why?
 Because he loves Trump!"
-Though he added, "Now, maybe in a few years I will have to run against him, I don’t know.
-So I’ll take that back".
+Though he added, "Now, maybe in a few years I will have to run against him, I don't know.
+So I'll take that back".

 In April 2018, West became popular with conservatives and the alt-right after he publicly supported American conservative pundit Candace Owens.
 In May 2018, West stated that his presidential run would be a mix between "the Trump campaign and maybe the Bernie Sanders principles".

 In October 2018, West met with Trump at the Oval Office where he gave praise to the president.
 That same month, West announced he would be taking a break from politics after a falling out with Owens.
-The following month, West's wife Kim Kardashian stated that he supported Trump's personality but had no understanding of his policies.
+The following month, West's then wife Kim Kardashian stated that he supported Trump's personality but had no understanding of his policies.

 In an October 2019 interview with New Zealand radio host Zane Lowe, West declared that he would one day be the U.S. president.
 In November 2019, an audience laughed when West stated that he would run for president in 2024.
 He stated that manufacturing for his Yeezy brand would move to the United States, adding that "we would've created so many jobs that I'm not going to run [for president in 2024], I'm going to walk."
 In January 2020, West told GQ that he would be voting during the election cycle and that "we know who I'm voting on."